amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 ```

 We now have our web serving software installed.
 To verify that things are progressing properly, enter your I.P. address in the browser.
-This is what you should be seeing, the static Apache2 homepage:
+This is what you should be seeing, the static Apache homepage:

 <BR><BR>
 ![plot of ubunutu_homepage](../img/posts/idea-to-pitch/ubunutu_homepage.png)